Why NOW is the right time to travel to Sidemen on Bali

 My second week in Indonesia is a wrap.
 This week I won’t publish a weekly report like I did last time, but I’ll tell you a story from the heart about my stay in Sidemen on Bali.
 Sidemen that’s located nearby the Agung volcano and which is the place I discovered the real Bali.
 Where I spent hours overlooking the rice fields and where I experienced my first earthquake ever.
-Now is the right time to visit, not next year.
+Now is the right time to visit, not next year, or the year after.

 Despite the fact I enjoyed Ubud, it was mostly too busy for my taste.
 Too many backpackers, too many scooters and way to much noise.
 And so deciding to head to Sidemen for my next part of my trip was an easy choice.
 I’d already read about this place on various Dutch travel blogs and so I asked Ketut, the driver who also took me from the airport to Ubud, to pick me up and take me to Sidemen.
 However, he messaged me he first needed to find out if it would be possible at all to reach Sidemen, because of its close proximity to the volcano.
 Luckily it turned out that the road to Sidemen was open and that it would be safe to go.
 And so I started looking at a place to stay in Sidemen as well as things to do.
 The next day I’m getting into the car with Marieke, who I more or less travel together with and we are headed to Sidemen.